TommyMaes/SetVol/README.md

 # SetVol
-A little program that allows to set a specific volume on every windows startup
+A little program that sets a specific volume on every windows startup

 Very simple and lightweight